hasan-raj/Gesture-controlled-steering-mechanism/README.md

      2 .
 FOR THE TRANSMITTER PART:

-          1. THE CIRCUIT DIAGRAM IS UPLOADED IN THE FORM OF AN IMAGE FILE NAME IS "CIRCUIT DIAGRAM FOR TRANSMITTER AND RECEIVER" , IN THE CIRCUIT DIAGRAM THE NAMES OF THE                  TECH USED ARE ALSO NAMED.
+          1. THE CIRCUIT DIAGRAM IS UPLOADED IN THE FORM OF AN IMAGE ,FILE NAME IS "CIRCUIT DIAGRAM FOR TRANSMITTER AND RECEIVER" , IN THE CIRCUIT DIAGRAM THE NAMES OF THE TECH USED ARE ALSO MENTIONED.
-          2. AFTER MAKING THE REQUIRED CIRCUIT THE FILE CODE NAMED AS "head_gesture_controlled_steering_transmitter" NEEDS TO BE UPLOADED IN THE ARDUINO OF THE TRANSMITTER.
+          2. AFTER MAKING THE REQUIRED CIRCUIT THE CODE FILE NAMED AS "head_gesture_controlled_steering_transmitter" NEEDS TO BE UPLOADED IN THE ARDUINO OF THE TRANSMITTER.

      3 .
 FOR THE RECEIVER PART:

-          1. THE CIRCUIT DIAGRAM IS UPLOADED IN THE FORM OF AN IMAGE FILE NAME IS "CIRCUIT DIAGRAM FOR TRANSMITTER AND RECEIVER", IN THE CIRCUIT DIAGRAM THE NAMES OF THE TECH              USED ARE ALSO NAMED.
+          1. THE CIRCUIT DIAGRAM IS UPLOADED IN THE FORM OF AN IMAGE ,FILE NAME IS "CIRCUIT DIAGRAM FOR TRANSMITTER AND RECEIVER", IN THE CIRCUIT DIAGRAM THE NAMES OF THE TECH USED ARE ALSO NAMED.
           2. AFTER MAKING THE REQUIRED CIRCUIT THE FILE CODE NAMED AS "head_gesture_controlled_steering_receiver" NEEDS TO BE UPLOADED IN THE ARDUINO OF THE RECEIVER.